-Demand for UTM products may be limited by market perception that UTM products are inferior to network security solutions from multiple vendors.
+Demand for our products may be limited by market perception that individual products from one vendor that provide multiple layers of security protection in one product are inferior to point solution network security solutions from multiple vendors.

-Sales of most of our products depend on increased demand for UTM products.
-If the UTM market fails to grow as we anticipate, our business will be seriously harmed.
-Target customers may view UTM "all-in-one" solutions as inferior to security solutions from multiple vendors because of, among other things, their perception that UTM products provide security functions from only a single vendor and do not allow users to choose "best-of-breed" defenses from among the wide range of dedicated security applications available.
-Target customers might also perceive that, by combining multiple security functions into a single platform, UTM solutions create a "single point of failure" in their networks, which means that an error, vulnerability or failure of the UTM product may place the entire network at risk.
-In addition, the market perception that UTM solutions may be suitable only for small and medium sized businesses because UTM lacks the performance capabilities and functionality of other solutions may harm our sales to large enterprise, service provider, and governmental entity end-customers.
-If the foregoing concerns and perceptions become prevalent, even if there is no factual basis for these concerns and perceptions, or if other issues arise with the UTM market in general, demand for UTM products could be severely limited, which would limit our growth and harm our business, financial condition and results of operations.
-Further, a successful and publicized targeted attack against us or another well known UTM vendor exposing a "single point of failure" could significantly increase these concerns and perceptions and may harm our business and results of operations.
+Sales of most of our products depend on increased demand for incorporating broad security functionality in one appliance.
+If the market for these products fails to grow as we anticipate, our business will be seriously harmed.
+Target customers may view "all-in-one" network security solutions as inferior to security solutions from multiple vendors because of, among other things, their perception that such products of ours provide security functions from only a single vendor and do not allow users to choose "best-of-breed" defenses from among the wide range of dedicated security applications available.
+Target customers might also perceive that, by combining multiple security functions into a single platform, our solutions create a "single point of failure" in their networks, which means that an error, vulnerability or failure of our product may place the entire network at risk.
+In addition, the market perception that "all-in-one" solutions may be suitable only for small and medium sized businesses because such solution lacks the performance capabilities and functionality of other solutions may harm our sales to large enterprise, service provider, and government organization end-customers.
+If the foregoing concerns and perceptions become prevalent, even if there is no factual basis for these concerns and perceptions, or if other issues arise with our market in general, demand for multi-security functionality products could be severely limited, which would limit our growth and harm our business, financial condition and results of operations.
+Further, a successful and publicized targeted attack against us exposing a "single point of failure" could significantly increase these concerns and perceptions and may harm our business and results of operations.